malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 is 100% liberal because it passes every proposed law.
 Obviously I have a bug.
 But it's fun, and interesting.

-Recently I've been finding myself in some conversations with a few friends, one French, another American, and I end up talking about the nature of power, political persuasion, race, and progress in a much more fundamental way.
+I've been finding myself in some conversations with a few friends, one French, another American, and I end up talking about the nature of power, political persuasion, race, and progress in a much more fundamental way.
 I figure it's time to start formalizing these thoughts into something like a system.

-I am not a researcher, just a reader and thinker.
-So a ton of my ideas are gleaned from reading things, incorporating the ideas, and then forgetting the origin.
-A lot of these ideas are not original, and I wish I could easily link to the places where I first heard them.
-Please don't think I'm taking credit for ideas that have origins elsewhere.
-I just believe them, and want to write them down.
+Or at least get them down in text.

 # Openness and Closedness are the Fundamental Political Axis